Public-Health-Scotland/R-Resources/posit_workbench_login_guidance.md

     > If the session takes longer or fails to open, this could indicate an issue and should be raised through the appropriate support channels.
 Details of this here: [https://github.com/Public-Health-Scotland/R-Resources/blob/master/posit_team_contact_info.md]()

-12. Once the session has opened, read the prompt in the console pane and follow the instructions.
-Please note that the usage message is still being finalised, along with an Acceptable Usage Policy.
+12. Once the session has opened, read the prompt in the console pane, including the Acceptable Usage Policy, and follow the instructions.